MicrosoftDocs/power-platform/power-platform/admin/admin-guide.md

 ---
 title: "Preview: Administer Power platform | MicrosoftDocs"
-description: The Power platform Admin center is the new site to manage CDS for Apps and other apps. ms.custom: "" ms.date: 07/30/2018 ms.reviewer: ""
+description: The Power platform Admin center is the new site to manage Common Data Service for Apps and other apps. ms.custom: "" ms.date: 07/30/2018 ms.reviewer: ""